daylanKifky/daylankifky.github.io/articles/022_Pacman_Cube.md

 <div style="padding:56.25% 0 0 0;position:relative;"><iframe src="https://player.vimeo.com/video/117863082?h=765da0c4fa" frameborder="0" allow="autoplay; fullscreen; picture-in-picture; clipboard-write; encrypted-media; web-share" referrerpolicy="strict-origin-when-cross-origin" style="position:absolute;top:0;left:0;width:100%;height:100%;" title="Pacman Cube"></iframe></div><script src="https://player.vimeo.com/api/player.js"></script>

-The main challenge of this project was topological: figuring out how to seamlessly connect the edges of the mazes to create a single, continuous playable surface.
+The **main challenge of this project was topological**: figuring out how to seamlessly connect the edges of the mazes to create a single, continuous playable surface.

 The setup involved projecting the game onto a white cube using a projector and two mirrors, with basic keystone correction implemented in software to align the visuals properly onto the physical cube.

 ![pacCube](images/022_PacCubeFoto2.jpg)